daydreamersjp/causality_analysis_primer/README.md

 $<br \ >$

-As discussed later, RCT is one possible approach to overcome this problem and the method highly ranked in the hierarchy of the strengh of the evidence in the scientific research <a href="https://en.wikipedia.org/wiki/Hierarchy_of_evidence">("Hierarchy of evidence")</a>
+As discussed later, RCT is one possible approach to overcome this problem and the method highly ranked in the hierarchy of the strengh of the evidence in the scientific research <a href="https://en.wikipedia.org/wiki/Hierarchy_of_evidence">("Hierarchy of evidence")</a>, yet because RCT is not always possible to conduct, the importance of causality analysis still remains.
+We will discuss more in the later sections.

 $<br \ ><br \ >$